Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: : Hierarchical Planning and Task-Specific Agents

 \subsection{Task-Specific Agents}

 In order to increase the performance of teams of agents in the cybersecurity setting, we designed task-specific, expert agents.
 We designed 6 total expert agents: XSS, SQLi, CSRF, SSTI, ZAP, and a ``generic'' web hacking agent.
-Our AI agents have: 1) access to tools, 2) access to documents, and 3) a prompt.
+Our AI agents have: 1) access to tools, 2) access to documents, and 3) specific prompts.

 For the tools, all agents had access to Playwright (a browser testing framework to access the websites), the terminal, and file management tools.
-The ZAP agent also had access to ZAP \cite{bennetts2013owasp}.
+The ZAP agent also had access to ZAP \cite{bennetts2013owasp}, while the SQLi agent had access to sqlmap \cite{sqlmap}.
 The agents accessed the websites via Playwright.
 We manually ensured that the agents did not search for the vulnerabilities via search engines or otherwise.

-Unfortunately, certain tools that may be useful do not work well with the OpenAI assistants so we excluded them.
-For example, \texttt{sqlmap}, a framework for testing for potential SQL injections, may be useful for the SQLi agent.
-However, as it runs timing attacks, it does not work with the 10 minute limit the OpenAI assistants have.

 To choose the documents, we manually scraped the web for relevant documents for the specific vulnerability at hand.
 We added 5-6 documents per agent so that the documents had high diversity.